socalmesh/meshview/README.md

 ```

 ## 5. Database Maintenance
-Create and save bash script below.
+- Create and save bash script below.
+(Modify /path/to/file/ to the correct path)
-Name it cleanup.sh
+- Name it cleanup.sh
-Make it executable.(modify /path/to/file/ to the correct path)
+- Make it executable.
 ```bash
  #!/bin/bash